Matthew 6:13

 Quick read

-The paper presents the doxology as overwhelmingly supported in Greek manuscripts, with notable early Greek, Latin, and Coptic omission witnesses.
+Approximate counts show the doxology is overwhelmingly supported in Greek manuscripts, with notable early Greek, Latin, and Coptic omission witnesses.

 Support category

-Over 98 percent of Greek manuscripts containing Matthew 6:13
+Approximately 98 percent or more of Greek manuscripts containing Matthew 6:13

 Sources used